 This is a new one on the block, but an incredibly useful one.
 Most of the things that go into Awareness used to be in Acquisition, and you can see why they needed to come out!
 Thing to remember is that this is the very top of of the funnel.

 So, how do you get trigger more awareness?
 With inbound marketing!
-Really, awareness is the easiest phase, but probably the one that fintech startups struggle most with
+Really, awareness is the easiest phase, but probably the one that startups startups struggle most with

 The KPIs we focus on here are very much vanity metrics, like:

-Key channels for Fintech’s to focus on to drive Awareness are:
+Key channels for businesses to focus on to drive Awareness are:

 This is a key stage for startups in the pre-launch phase.
 Maybe you are doing some funding rounds; maybe you’re looking to see what the market is like through MVP testing.